corda/corda-settler/README.md

   made by.
 Note that each ledger number takes about 3-5 seconds.
 The Oracle currently waits up to 60 seconds for a payment to settle.
 This is more than enough time!
-* The unit tests require Internet connectivity specifically, you need to be able to access the Ripple testnet node and the exchange rate provider.
+* The unit tests require Internet connectivity, specifically, you need to be able to access the Ripple testnet node and the exchange rate provider.
 * The Unit tests require you to use an XRP account that has enough XRP to make the payments.
-If you specified account in `xrp.conf` has ran out of XRP then get a new one here [here](https://developers.ripple.com/xrp-test-net-faucet.html).
+If your specified account in `xrp.conf` has ran out of XRP then get a new one here [here](https://developers.ripple.com/xrp-test-net-faucet.html).
 * For now, the unit tests require that you have an account with http://cryptocompare.com to get the XRP/USD exchange rate.
 NOTE: There